huggingface/transformers/docs/source/en/add_new_model.md

 This strategy is viable when the original codebase is too complex, only allows intermediate components to be run in compiled mode, or if it's too time-consuming (maybe even impossible) to separate the model into smaller sub-components.

 For example, the MeshTensorFlow implementation of [T5](https://github.com/tensorflow/mesh/tree/master/mesh_tensorflow) is too complex and doesn't offer a simple way to decompose the model into its sub-components.
-In this situation, you'll have to relay on verifying print statements.
+In this situation, you'll have to rely on verifying print statements.

 </hfoption>
 </hfoptions>